AaronBray/AaronBray.github.io/_posts/2025-10-01-Anonymous.md

 ![img]({{ '/assets/images/anon/2-anon.png' | relative_url }}){: .center-image }
 ## Running this we can see the answer to question 4:
 {% highlight bash %}
-There's a share on the user's computer.
-What's it called?
+"There's a share on the user's computer.
+What's it called?"
 {% endhighlight bash %}
 <br>
 <br>